 The most convenient way to reach Kyoto Samurai & Ninja Museum from Kyoto Station is by bus.

-It takes approximately 15 minutes to get here from Kyoto Station.
+It takes about 15 minutes from Kyoto Station.

 Look for this signboard.
 Go up the stairs and find the reception on the second floor.
 Advance reservations are required, so show the receipt you received via email to the staff.